zzztzzzt/Amol-JS/README.md

 3. Put `amol-beta.js` and `AMOL3D folder` into your project folder.

-4. import Amol-JS to your javascript / Three-js code
+4. Import Amol-JS to your javascript / Three-js code
 ```javascript

 import * as AMOL from "./amol-beta";

 ```

-5. for detail usage please see below steps.
+5. For detail usage please see below steps.

 ## Example Code